zalando/pg_view/README.rst

 - checks all arguments, picking the first that allows it to establish a connection
 - if pg_view can't get either the port/host or port/socket_directory pair, bail out

 If the program can't detect your connection arguments using the algorithm above, you can specify those arguments manually using the configuration file supplied with the -c option.
 This file should consist of one or more sections, each containing a key = value pair.
+You can also use your Connection Service File.

 The title of each section represents a database cluster name (this name is for display purposes only).
 The dbname parameter is `postgres` by default, and specifies the actual name of the database to connect to.
 The key-value pairs should contain connection parameters.